-Section 2: Membership: Gallery” Members are members who have committed to 4+ months of membership.
-Each “Gallery” Member is entitled to a yearly solo show, access to Collaborative spaces, as well as assistance in their own personal endeavors by other members and the Board of DIRECTORS.
-“Gallery” Members are also able to offer workshops, classes, or skill swaps as they see fit.
+Section 2a: Member Artists: Member Artists are members who have committed to 2+ months of membership.
+Each Member is entitled to a yearly solo show, access to Collaborative spaces, as well as assistance in their own personal endeavors by other members and the Board of DIRECTORS.
+Members are also able to offer workshops, classes, or skill swaps as they see fit.

-Section 2b: “Gallery” Member Commitment: “Gallery” Membership lasts for four months, after which the artist must reapply to continue as a resident artist.
+Section 2b: Member Artist Commitment: Membership lasts for two months, after which the artist must reapply to continue as a resident artist.
 No artist shall leave the organization before the span of two months unless unanimously decided by all Board of Directors.

-Section 4: Voting: Artist Members in good standing or who are members of the Board of Directors shall have a right to vote on all matters.
-A member of one of these tiers who has paid the appropriate dues is a member in good standing.
+Section 6: Voting: Artist Members in good standing or who are members of the Board of Directors shall have a right to vote on all matters.

 ARTICLE IV - MEETINGS OF MEMBERS

-Section 1: Weekly Meeting: Meetings will be held on Monday every week, or at the discretion of the members in attendance.
-Weekly meeting attendance is required for Board of Directors members.
-Weekly meetings are open to all member tiers.
+Section 1: Monthly Meeting: Meetings will be held on the second Monday of every month, or at the discretion of the members in attendance.
+Monthly meeting attendance is open for Board of Directors members.
+Meetings are open to all member artists.